absmach/magistrala-docs/docs/storage.md

 These storages are activated via docker-compose add-ons.

 The `<project_root>/docker` folder contains an `addons` directory.
-This directory is used for various services that are not core to the Mainflux platform but could be used for providing additional features.
+This directory is used for various services that are not core to the Magistrala platform but could be used for providing additional features.

 In order to run these services, core services, as well as the network from the core composition, should be already running.

 ## Writers

 Writers provide an implementation of various `message writers`.
-Message writers are services that consume Mainflux messages, transform them to desired format and store them in specific data store.
+Message writers are services that consume Magistrala messages, transform them to desired format and store them in specific data store.
 The path of the configuration file can be set using the following environment variables: `MF_CASSANDRA_WRITER_CONFIG_PATH`, `MF_POSTGRES_WRITER_CONFIG_PATH`, `MF_INFLUX_WRITER_CONFIG_PATH`, `MF_MONGO_WRITER_CONFIG_PATH` and `MF_TIMESCALE_WRITER_CONFIG_PATH`.

 ### Subscriber config